Click here for Orbichron

 PRISMA

 The regular Auroras, made by Newton Plastics, that most of you have were made out of polished, but not anodized aluminum.
 There is an advantage to the aluminum just being polished.
 If you scratch the case, the scratch can be polished out.
+With the Japanese version they were very hard to scratch but if scratched there is no way to fix a scratch.

-With AURORA's the repair process goes like this:
+With Auroras the repair process goes like this:

 Pack the Aurora with a couple of inches of bubble pack on all sides, use a sturdy box, and ship your clock to: Address